-Professor McDonald has served as a member of our Board of Directors since September 2004.
-Professor McDonald is the Stanford Investors Professor in the Stanford Graduate School of Business, where he has been a faculty member since 1968, specializing in investment management, entrepreneurial finance, principal investing, venture capital, and private equity investing.
+Professor McDonald passed away on January 26, 2018, at age 80.
+Professor McDonald served as a member of our Board of Directors from September 2004 until his death.
+The Board is grateful for Professor McDonald's longstanding service on the Board and insightful guidance on matters of business, investing and leadership.
+Professor McDonald was the Stanford Investors Professor in the Stanford Graduate School of Business, where he was a faculty member since 1968, specializing in investment management, entrepreneurial finance, principal investing, venture capital, and private equity investing.
 Professor McDonald previously served on the boards of directors of iStar Financial, Inc. (NYSE: STAR) until January 2017, Plum Creek Timber Company (NYSE: PCL) until February 2016, Scholastic Corporation (NASDAQ: SCHL) until December 2014, and 13 mutual funds managed by Capital Research and Management Company until December 2012.
 He also served on the board of directors of Varian Inc. from 1999 until May 2010, when Varian was acquired by Agilent Technologies.
-He holds a B.A. in Engineering and an M.B.A. and a Ph.D. from Stanford University.
-He is a retired officer in the U.S. Army and was a Fulbright Scholar.
-Professor McDonald's deep knowledge of finance and investing and his experience as a director bring valuable insight to the Board regarding oversight of our financial reporting, risk management and corporate finance matters, as well as compensation and other corporate governance practices.
+He held a B.A. in Engineering and an M.B.A. and a Ph.D. from Stanford University.
+He was a retired officer in the U.S. Army and was a Fulbright Scholar.
+Professor McDonald's deep knowledge of finance and investing and his experience as a director brought valuable insight to the Board regarding oversight of our financial reporting, risk management and corporate finance matters, as well as compensation and other corporate governance practices.